NVIDIA/sampleQAT/README.md

 ## Description

-This sample demonstrates worflow for training and inference of Resnet-50 model trained using Quantization Aware Training.
+This sample demonstrates workflow for training and inference of Resnet-50 model trained using Quantization Aware Training.
 The inference implementation is experimental prototype and is provided with no guarantee of support.

 ## How does this sample work?